-This report is an initial and incomplete draft of the Task 2 report which entails a review of state-of-the-art methods.
-It aims to describe and assess a variety of multicriteria environmental impact assessment methods and points-systems based decision making models to examine their characteristics and assess their potential applicability for adaptation and use in the appraisal of Ecodesign requirements for complex products.
+This report presents a review of state-of-the-art methods.
+It aims to describe and assess a variety of multi-criteria environmental impact assessment methods and points-systems based decision making models to examine their characteristics and assess their potential applicability for adaptation and use in the appraisal of Ecodesign requirements for complex products.